Planetology is the study of a planet, moon or asteroid as a whole, including all its component elements, planetary formation, evolution, and taxonomy.

 - Xeric Subtype - Text by John M. Dollan in his Planet Classification List

-- Ymirian type worlds - Text by John M. Dollan
+- Ymirian Worlds - Text by John M. Dollan